 Goodwill represents the excess of cost over net assets of acquired businesses that are consolidated.
 We perform our annual assessment of goodwill on March 31 each fiscal year and whenever events or changes in circumstances or a triggering event indicate that the carrying amount may not be recoverable.
 Determining whether a triggering event has occurred often involves significant judgment from management.
 The applicable accounting guidance requires that a two-step impairment test be performed on goodwill.
 In the first step, the fair value of each reporting unit is compared to its carrying value.
 If the fair value of a reporting unit exceeds the carrying value of that unit, goodwill is not impaired and no further testing is required.
-If the carrying value of the reporting unit exceeds the fair value of the tended to determine the implied fair value of the reporting entity's goodwill.
+If the carrying value of the reporting unit exceeds the fair value of that unit, then a second step must be performed to determine the implied fair value of the reporting entity's goodwill.
 The second step of the goodwill impairment analysis requires the allocation of the fair value of the reporting unit to all of the assets and liabilities of that reporting unit as if the reporting unit had been acquired in a business combination.
 If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then an impairment loss equal to the difference is recorded.

 We have determined that we have two reporting units to which goodwill is allocated - Windtec, China and International Subsidiaries ("Windtec") and Power Systems North America ("PSNA").
 The Superconductor reporting unit does not have goodwill.
 Determining the fair value of a reporting unit is judgmental in nature, and involves the use of significant estimates and assumptions.
 These estimates and assumptions may include revenue growth rates and operating margins used to calculate projected future cash flows, risk-adjusted discount rates, future economic and market conditions, the determination of appropriate market comparables as well as the fair value of individual assets and liabilities.
 Consistent with prior years, we used an income approach, specifically a discounted cash flow ("DCF") method, to establish the fair value of the reporting units as of March 31, 2011.
 As in prior years, we used the most recent five year strategic plan approved by the Board of Directors as the initial basis of our analysis.
 Currently, we are not able to estimate additional cash flows to replace the loss of Sinovel revenues.
 As a result, the DCF for both reporting units yielded a negative fair value.
 In order to more appropriately consider fair values of the reporting units, we assessed the fair value of our Windtec and PSNA reporting units using a net asset approach whereby we estimated the fair value of the assets and liabilities attributable to each of the reporting units.
 Under this approach, the fair value of each asset and liability within Windtec and PSNA were determined based on the methodology we believe is most appropriate for each asset and liability.
 Significant estimates and judgments were involved in this assessment.
-Those estimates and judgments include the use of valuation methods for determining the fair value of the intangible assets assigned to each of the reporting units and the applicable assumptions included in those valuation methods such as financial projections, discount rates, royalty rates, tax rates and
+Those estimates and judgments include the use of valuation methods for determining the fair value of the intangible assets assigned to each of the reporting units and the applicable assumptions included in those valuation methods such as financial projections, discount rates, royalty rates, tax rates and other related assumptions.
+Other significant estimates and judgments include the assumptions utilized to arrive at the market values of the fixed assets assigned to these reporting units and the realizability of other assets assigned to the reporting units.